ahahn2813/Antoines_Necklace_Visualization/README.md

 A high-performance Python implementation for generating Antoine's Necklace, a topological fractal where each component is a chain of smaller, interlocking tori.
 This project is optimized for Apple Silicon (M4) and high-resolution static exports using Plotly and NumPy.

 ## 🌀 About the Fractal
-Antoine's Necklace is a classic example of a Cantor set in 3D space that is "tame" yet topologically complex.
+Antoine's Necklace is a classic example of a Cantor set in 3D space that is topologically complex.
 Each level of the necklace is formed by replacing a solid torus with a chain of smaller interlocking tori.
 This visualization utilizes an advanced "upper and lower" geometry-slicing technique to allow Level 2 chains to physically thread through the center of Level 1 links, creating a realistic "woven" appearance.
 This construction allows us to easily transition to a "woven" appearance in Level 3.

 | Level 0 | Level 1 |
 |:---:|:---:|